AmirEspahbodi/google-map-scraper/README.md

 # Google Maps Scraper

 - This project is a Google Maps scraper built using Python and Playwright.
 It consists of two main parts: the **scraper** and the **server**.
-- for each listing The Scraper scrap title, phone, address, latitude and longitude, category, website, active_hours and first picture of listing.
 - it will scrap all liastings that represented in a scrollbar after enter search query (after scrolling to the end of scrollbar).